ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     }
 ~~~

-When the RO completes interaction at the AS, the AS MUST either redirect the RO's browser
+When the interaction is completed, the interaction component MUST contact the client instance
+using either a redirect or launch of the RO's browser
-or send an HTTP POST to the client instance's callback URL using the method indicated in the
+or through an HTTP POST to the client instance's callback URL using the method indicated in the
 [interaction request](#request-interact-finish) as described in {{interaction-finish}}.

 If the AS returns a nonce, the client instance MUST NOT